Dean Martin (footballer, born 1972)

-Dean Edward Martin (born 31 August 1972) is an English football coach and former player who coaches Selfoss.
-A midfielder, he spent much of his playing career in Iceland with KA and ÍA and also played in England, Hong Kong and the Republic of Ireland.
+Dean Edward Martin (born 31 August 1972) is an English football manager, coach and former player who is assistant coach of ÍA.

+A midfielder, Martin spent much of his playing career in Iceland with KA and ÍA and he also played in England, Hong Kong and the Republic of Ireland.
 He moved into coaching and management whilst still a player and has held senior and youth roles with club and international teams in Iceland.

 Playing career

 Early years

 A midfielder, Martin began his career in Sunday League football, before moving to Conference club Fisher Athletic.
 He returned to First Division club West Ham United, with whom he had spent a period as a youth, for a £25,000 fee in May 1991.
 Martin made three appearances during the second half of the 1991–92 season, which would be his only for the club.
 He spent the opening month of 1993 on loan at Third Division club Colchester United and was released by the Hammers to join Conference club Kettering Town in September 1993, where he remained until 1995.